bnzk/djangocms-misc/README.md

 ### Global Untranslated Placeholder

 - WARNING: experimental
-- monkey patch the cms's `cms.plugin_rendering.ContentRenderer` to one language only, always.
-- simple monkey patch, but side effects still need to be checked out (haystack / aldryn_search?!)

 Get real untranslated placeholders, that have the same plugins, for all languages. monkey patch `cms.plugin_rendering.ContentRenderer`, to one language only, always.
-Very simple patch.
+Very simple patch, but side effects still need to be checked out (haystack / aldryn_search seems ok?!)

 usage: add `djangocms_misc.gloabl_untranslated_placeholder` to `INSTALLED_APPS`.
 In your settings, add `DJANGOCMS_MISC_UNTRANSLATED_PLACEHOLDERS = True` or ` = 'lang_code'`, `True` would default
  to your settings `LANGUAGE_CODE`.
 This is then the language your plugins will be filled in and rendered.

-Yet implemented on `develop` branch only!

 ### Autopublisher

 - WARNING: experimental
-- cheat the cms, so that you'll never have a difference between draft und published version, as every change is always published automatically (experimental, for plugins and pages for now, but probably all we need).

-Goal: Make the "Publish Page changes" non existent, so draft and live version are always the same.
+Goal: Make the "Publish Page changes" button non existent, so draft and live version are always the same.
 With every change made in content or pages, publish the page(s) automagically.
 Using cms signals, this is more or less implemented, but still heavily experimental.